The world’s largest community of artists exploring the impact of AI on art, culture and society.

 Is there AI art software?

 Yep.
-You can check out some examples in our collection of resources here: how to make AI art.
+You can check out some examples in our collection of resources here: how to make AI generated art.
 It’s getting easier and easier to make AI produced art as new tools become available that minimize the need for technical expertise.
 AI and art are no longer completely different fields, and new software is helping anyone with a computer merge them.
 Examples include GANBreeder and DeepDream Generator.

 Are there AI art exhibitions?

 Absolutely.
 Our press page links to some of them.
-They range from full-scale AI installations at major institutions to smaller popup shows in New York City.
+They range from full-scale AI installations at major institutions like Barbican to smaller popup shows in New York City.
 Given the rapid development of the field, many mind-blowing AI exhibitions are yet to come.
 We also have an ai art open call for artists looking to submit their work to our site.

 How can I start making AI Art?